 After her travels Brooke moved back to Australia and commenced working in the brewing department and laboratory at West End Brewery.
 Brooke grew interested in the brewing process so undertook a Diploma of Brewing through the Institute of Brewing and Distilling based in London.
 Brooke's interest in sensory analysis grew and she extended this with judging beer in National and State Amateur brewing competitions, and published beer reviews.
-Brooke then took a position as a Sensory Scientist at the Australian Wine Research Institute where she ran scientific studies on taint analysis, the effects of different winemaking processes, and wine profiling, and was co-author on several published peer reviewed papers.
+Brooke then took a position as a Sensory Scientist at the Australian Wine Research Institute where she ran scientific studies, and was co-author on several published peer reviewed papers.

 In 2010, Brooke and her partner Dan moved back to the Yorke Peninsula to raise a family and now have 2 young children, Jade and Eddie.
-Whilst being a stay at home mother, Brooke began studying a Bachelor of Education, and is now a qualified teacher.
-In her role as Administration Assistant, Brooke publishes the Wambana Times and creates the end of program movie, as well as compiling staff manuals and various other administrative duties.
-Brooke is excited to be a part of the amazing Wambana program, and enjoys learning about a different aspect of the boys' education.
+Whilst being a stay at home mother, Brooke completed a Bachelor of Education, and now works part time as a Kindergarten teacher in addition to her role at Wambana.
+Brooke publishes the Wambana Times and creates the end of program movie, as well as compiling the Parent Information Booklet, staff manuals, program booklets, and many other administrative duties.
+Brooke loves being a part of the amazing Wambana program, and enjoys learning about a different aspect of the boys' education.

-Graham Gladigau - Maintenance Caretaker
+Damian Goody - Maintenance Caretaker